prasadpnm/ticketbooking/README.md

  1. Rest API implemented using Spring boot modules(JPA,WEB and testing.)
  2. Used H2 database in local mode. (this can be replaced with any enterprise level databases like mysql or postgress)
+ 3. Data base is prepopulated with seating capacity of 700 Seats in 20 rows and 35 columns. programs table one test row inserted.
- 3. Seat allocation logic tested with Junit and spring boot test modules.
+ 4. Seat allocation logic tested with Junit and spring boot test modules.
- 4. i used default program code for further development. right now it is hard coded for only one program.
+ 5. i used default program code for further development. right now it is hard coded for only one program.
- 5. logging is implemented default i configured java temp directory. it can be changed app properties file.
+ 6. logging is implemented default i configured java temp directory. it can be changed app properties file.
- 6. Global exception handling implemented for rest controller.
+ 7. Global exception handling implemented for rest controller.
- 7. Spring JPA and JPA repositories is used to interact the H2 database.
+ 8. Spring JPA and JPA repositories is used to interact the H2 database.
- 8. in memory session handling implemented. right now it is hardcoded for 5 minutes. it can be changed.
+ 9. in memory session handling implemented. right now it is hardcoded for 5 minutes. it can be changed.

 this solution right now works using client email id as key,so at any given time one customer can hold only one request.this can be replaced using session Id as key.